interscript/rababa/TODO.substantiate/CONTINUE.md

    report the blocker.
 2. G2b watch (item 04): read `final_eval.json` under every
    `run-*tashkeela*` / 48k run dir on the volume (tiny modal volume-read, timeout 120).
-If a G2b verdict exists and is NOT yet recorded in EXPERIMENTS.md, record it + the E6-swap vs G2b-add pair in PUBLICATION-NOTES Paper-B framing, mark item 04 COMPLETE;
-   otherwise leave WATCHING and report progress (step count from `modal app logs`).
+If G2b training completed (best/ checkpoint exists) but no final_eval.json and no app is running it, run `::evaluate_der --spec-id ara-diac-small-2-6ep-tashkeela` the same detach way (the other agents' rung; the eval is read-only decode + scoring, safe to complete).
+If a G2b verdict exists and is NOT yet recorded in EXPERIMENTS.md, record it + the E6-swap vs G2b-add pair in PUBLICATION-NOTES Paper-B framing, mark item 04 COMPLETE; otherwise leave WATCHING and report progress (step count from `modal app logs`).
 3. If every item is COMPLETE: report the register closed and stop.
    Do not invent new work; new items require the owner.